Gifts of Autumn: Quince in Osh

 The real autumn arrives in Osh at the end of October.
 Sounds obvious, right?
 Well, you will change your mind after witnessing how September feels like summer in Central Asia.

-The end of October is when trees finally dress into yellow, red and brown colors.
-Most of fruits have already been harvested.
-However, among the shades of gold and brown there is one exceptional tree.
+By the end of October, trees finally dress in yellow, red, and brown.
+Most of the fruits have already been harvested.
+However, among the shades of gold and brown, there is one exceptional tree.
 Its leaves are still green with golden fruits among them.
-Fruits are the size of an apple or pear and have a cute fuzz on top.
-The fuzz is believed to protect this fruit from cold.
-People with enough knowledge in gardening won’t harvest its fruits till the real cold arrives.
+Fruits are the size of an apple or a pear and have a cute fuzz on top.
+The fuzz is believed to protect this fruit from the cold.
+People with enough gardening knowledge won’t harvest their fruit until the real cold arrives.

-Quince is believed to originate in Iran and Central Asia but first cultivated in Mesopotamia.
-It later made its way to the Mediterranean and reached Greece and Rome where it became a symbol of happiness, love and fruitfulness.
-There are reports about the law which stated that every newly married couple should feast quince before going to the bed for the first time.
-Through Rome it made its way to Europe and was also quite popular.
-Its parts were used to make medicine, wine, jams and marmalade (actually the earlies marmalades were all made using quince).
-However, the popularity of quince has drastically declined not only in Europe but even in Central Asia.
-Nowadays we mostly get quince from home gardens.
+Quince is believed to originate in Iran and Central Asia, but was first cultivated in Mesopotamia.
+It later spread to the Mediterranean and reached Greece and Rome, where it became a symbol of happiness, love, and fruitfulness.
+There are reports that a law states that every newly married couple should feast on quince before going to bed for the first time.
+From Rome, it spread to Europe and became quite popular.
+Its parts were used to make medicine, wine, jams, and marmalade (in fact, the earliest marmalades were made with quince).
+However, the popularity of quince has drastically declined not only in Europe but also in Central Asia.
+Nowadays, we mostly get quince from home gardens.

-We rarely eat quince in a fresh form.
-It is quite hard and creates a dry feeling in your mouth.
+We rarely eat quince fresh.
+It is quite hard and leaves your mouth dry.
 But we love the quince jam.
-With high amount of Vitamin C, tannins and pectins the quince jam end uo being particularly delicious and fragrant.
-We also love to add quince in our plov and soups as it provides a unique flavor to these dishes.
+With high levels of Vitamin C, tannins, and pectin, the quince jam is particularly delicious and fragrant.
+We also love to add quince to our plov and soups, as it lends a unique flavor to these dishes.
 And last but not least, we bake/steam quince with honey and butter!